Marcus Norris (MM ’17, Composition)

 Edgar Sanfeliz-Botta (BM ’17, Vocal Performance)

-Edgar Sanfeliez-Botta was recognized by FIU President Mark B. Rosenberg as a Worlds Ahead graduate at FIU’s 2017 spring commencement ceremony.
-Edgar distinguished himself with his talents as a counter tenor and his ability to play the beautiful 4,226-pipe Shantz organ in the Wertheim Concert Hall at FIU School of Music.
+Edgar Sanfeliez-Botta was recognized as a Worlds Ahead graduate at FIU’s 2017 spring commencement ceremony.
+Edgar distinguished himself with his talents as a counter tenor and his ability to play the beautiful 4,226-pipe Shantz organ in the Wertheim Concert Hall at Herbert and Nicole Wertheim School of Music & Performing Arts.
 Edgar now works professionally as a singer, organist and elementary school music teacher at Conchita Espinosa Academy.
 After graduation, Edgar plans to pursue his doctorate in music at the prestigious Jacobs School of Music at Indiana University.
 READ MORE.

 Matthew Sheary (BM ’14, MS ’16, Music Education/Viola)